ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/build_hybrid_env.md

     * kubectl 1.18 or later is recommended - Enables you to deploy and manage applications on Kubernetes from the command line.
 See the [kubectl installation documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
     * kops 1.19 or later is recommended - Helps you create, destroy, upgrade and maintain Kubernetes clusters from the command line.
 See the [kops installation documentation](https://github.com/kubernetes/kops/blob/master/docs/install.md).
     * Helm 3.2.4 is recommended - Enables you to install the Axway proprietary service mesh layer later and to export Helm charts.
 See the [Helm installation documentation](https://helm.sh/docs/using_helm/#installing-helm).
-    * Istioctl - Used after the environment is built for the next phase to deploy the service mesh and add this environment to AMPLIFY Central.
+    * Istioctl - Used after the environment is built for the next phase to deploy the service mesh and add this environment to Amplify Central.

 ## Build an Amazon EC2 hybrid environment